Economy of the Haudenosaunee: Environment and natural resources

-Territories occupied by the Iroquois tribes around 1650.
+Territories occupied by the Five Nations around 1650.

-Iroquoia was situated in the central portion of the eastern forest region of North America, an intermediate environment between the Arctic environment, which prevails in the far north of the continent, and that of the Great Plains, which extend to the Rocky Mountains.
-In the 17th century, Iroquois territory encompassed the area south of Lake Ontario, from the shores of Lake Erie to those of the Hudson.
+Haudenosaunee territory has been situated in the central portion of the Eastern Woodlands of North America.
+In the 17th century, Haudenosaunee territory encompassed the area south of Lake Ontario, from the shores of Lake Erie to those of the Hudson.
 Bounded to the west and north by Lakes Erie and Ontario as well as the St. Lawrence River, and to the east by the Appalachian Mountains, the region lacked significant internal natural barriers or environmental discontinuities.
-This position afforded defensive security while enabling offensive mobility, as the Iroquois occupied the higher elevations from which numerous waterways descended, facilitating rapid outward movement.
+This position afforded defensive security while enabling offensive mobility, as the Haudenosaunee occupied the higher elevations from which numerous waterways descended, facilitating rapid outward movement.
 The landscape featured hills covered with temperate forests including hemlock, maples, pines, oaks, and other species, interspersed with fertile valleys and alluvial plains.

-Animal and plant resources were abundant and diverse.
-Large game included moose, the elk, the deer (or chevreuil), the black bear, the beaver, and other smaller species such as the otter, the fisher, the hare, and the black or red squirrel.
-Seasonal fishing in resource-rich waters yielded carp, largemouth or smallmouth bass (black or truité perch), sturgeons, salmon, eels, and freshwater mussels.
-Avian species consumed included cranes, pelicans, swans, Canada geese (outardes), geese, ducks, turkeys, pigeons, mourning doves, gulls, and loons.